 Dental emergencies can be incredibly stressful to deal with, especially when you’re trying to handle the shock of the situation and any discomfort that you’re feeling.
 That’s why it’s a good idea to have a local emergency dentist in Mankato to be able to contact.
-Dr. Hyland and Dr. Hampen are highly experienced, local, and community-trusted providers that are always ready to help whenever you or a family member is in need of emergency dentistry in Mankato, MN.
+Dr. Hyland and Dr. Hempen are highly experienced, local, and community-trusted providers that are always ready to help whenever you or a family member is in need of emergency dentistry in Mankato, MN.
 We’re here for you when you need us the most, so don’t hesitate to give us a call!

 In the face of any dental emergency, it’s always a good idea to call our dental office first, so our team can provide you with first-aid guidance and tips to help minimize damage to your smile.
 We’ll schedule an appointment for you the same day you call so you won’t have to sit in discomfort and wonder what’s wrong.
 For your convenience, we’ve also gathered some important information about the most common dental emergencies below, including how urgently they need to be treated, how to handle them at home, and how we’re likely to address them once you reach our office.

 The cost of your emergency dental appointment will depend on several factors, including what type of treatment you need to address the oral problem at hand and whether you have dental insurance.
 For that reason, we can’t provide an accurate estimate until we’ve had the chance to physically examine your mouth and assess the situation.